BAIRLab/DICOManager/README.md

 # DICOM Pre-processing Library

-Rewriting DICOManager to work without write-access.
-Designed to build a file tree and reconstruct patients entirely with a python package.

-See tutorial.ipynb for a notebook tutorial on functionality and example.py for an example reconstruction function.

-Reference branch v0.1 to see the prior version of DICOManager with file_sorting and reconstruction functions.
+## Installation
+For the required packages to use this toolkit, please refer to requirements.txt.
+These can be batch installed with pip using `pip install -r requirements.txt`.
+Python version >= 3.8 is recommended for the local environmant.

+## Overview
+A DICOM management toolkit designed around the construction and operation upon DICOM file trees.
+File groupings can be created using any of the grouping classes.
+The heirarchy used in this library is:

+1. Cohort
+2. PatientID
+3. FrameOfReferenceUID
+4. StudyInstanceUID
+5. SeriesInstanceUID
+6. Modality (contains individual dicom and reconstructed files)

+## Resources
+Reconstruction operations occur at the FrameOfReference level using the same coordiante system to reconstruct all files within the frame of reference.
+By default the library performs most operations using a multithreaded workflow with a bais towards storing data on disk.
+Function calls can be modified to store reconstructed volumes in memory if read-write access is limited on the system.
+For additional explination of functions and tools, please refer to tutorial.ipynb and an example workflow, please refer to example.py.
+The example workflow can be used via the call `python -m DICOManager.example`.

+Note: This is currently a work in progress.
+Any isses encountered please submit an issue or pull request.

-Remaining tasks:
+## Remaining Tasks
 * Support for data generators for pytorch / tensorflow
 * Reading saved directory trees without re-sorting
+* Checking loaded tree for validitity
 * Updating deconstruction for new data structures
-* Saving as either .npy or NIFTI format
+* Saving as either .npy or NIFTI format or x-array
-* Improving documentation
+* Improving documentation and creation of wiki
 * Formatting for pip install